Banner

 banner for the blog by search education about nepal has been moved to assessment level 3

-So, Australia Assessment Level (for countries) is basically an evidence level required for international students of a country designated by the Australian government.
-That evidence could be financial, academic, etc. The higher the AL, the higher the evidence requirement (and thus the higher the number of checks).
+So, the Australian student visa assessment level is basically an evidence level required for international students.
+That evidence could be financial, academic, etc. The higher the level, the higher the evidence requirement (and thus the higher the number of checks).

 There are mainly 3 Australian assessment levels (AL).